symfony/symfony-docs/guides/security/authentication.rst

   when a user is redirected to the login page), redirect the user to that URL;

-* if ``use_referer`` is set to ``true`` (``false`` is the default), redirect the use to the Referrer URL;
+* if ``use_referer`` is set to ``true`` (``false`` is the default), redirect the user to the Referrer URL;

 * Redirect the user to the ``default_target_path`` URL (``/`` by default).